 Gabriel Luraschi, who works with HSBC, decided to study Chinese as he believes it will unlock numerous opportunities for him.

 Both the online CLCB and 10-month CLCB course starts on a rolling basis in March and October each year; this years’ application deadline falls on Feb.
 19, 2021.

 The university also hosts several events for students that covers a vast area of topics, bet it talks by seasoned professionals to conferences that provide students with invaluable networking opportunities with academics and business leaders.
 Prospective students can also get a taste of the CLCB programme via CIBL’s week-long online taster session where students can experience all the CLCB features for free.

 Without a doubt, the CLCB course will equip students with the necessary skills to communicate and navigate effectively in the Chinese business context.

-Find out more about the programme, contact Marketing and Sales Manager Martina Zuccarella at email@example.com or request for a free one-to-one consultation.
+To find out more about the programme, contact Executive Education Advisor and Community Manager Martina Zuccarella at firstname.lastname@example.org or request a free one-to-one consultation.